-We have the odd members events at Gleneagles in Perthshire and Colessio in Stirling.
-We are keen to expand to other areas of Scotland in fairness to all members and to attract members from further afield.
+Our member’s events rotate between Stirlingshire and Glasgow or Edinburgh and we are keen to expand to other areas of Scotland in fairness to all members and to attract members from further afield.

-Meetings are relaxed and take the form of a mix of social and business networking over a dinner.
-Whilst we are always delighted to hear of business being generated through a BAWE contact or from a meeting, our principle focus is on support and discussion of topical business matters and taking a leadership role on issues relating to women in business at a local, national and international level.
+Meetings are relaxed and take the form of a mix of social and business networking over dinner.
+Many of the events have Guest Speakers, giving inspirational talks and advice.
+We are always delighted to hear of business being generated through a BAWE contact or from a meeting, our principle focus is on support and discussion of topical business matters and taking a leadership role on issues relating to women in business at a local, national and international level.

 We are one of few, if any, groups for female entrepreneurs that has international connections for your business growth and provides mentoring for growing businesses within our international membership on request.
 We give access to the online portal to post your business details to FCEM members all over the world.